diagrams/diagrams-doc/manual/diagrams-manual.rst

   the state in which it started.
 If you are standing inside the circle, however, the rope will end up wrapped around you once.

+  For paths with multiple components, the winding number is simply the sum of the winding numbers for the individual components.
+This means, for example, that "holes" can be created in shapes using a path component traveling in the *opposite direction* from the outer path.

   This rule does a much better job with self-intersecting paths, and it turns out to be (with some clever optimizations) not much more difficult to implement or inefficient than the even-odd rule.